lambtron/andreessenhoroscopes/README.md

-# andreessenhoroscopes
+# Andreessen Horoscopes

-The original Oracle.
+> The original Oracle.